cloudmesh-community/book/chapters/case/case.md

 TODO Safety googles ...

-Next the instructur will give you a walk through of the machine so you can replicate thes steps next time.
+Next the instructor will give you a walk through of the machine so you can replicate thes steps next time.

 1. Turn the laser cutter on: Use key to turn on the laser cutter.